iambrainstorming/iambrainstorming.github.io/src/chapters/economics/ethanol/lca-for-ethanol.md

 Last-mile connectivity can be handled by electric bikes, bicycles, and other lightweight electric mobility.

 Instead of comparing with Brazil, compare countries such as **Switzerland and Austria**, and cities like **Strasbourg, Vienna, and Zurich**, to see how investment in efficient public transport—particularly **trams, cycling infrastructure, and integrated transit networks**—can reduce dependence on private cars and fossil fuels.
-In capital Vienna of Austria, 53% of workers travel to their workplace via public transport,
+In capital Vienna of Austria, 53% of workers travel to their workplace via public transport.

 ![Ethanol Math](ethanol_math.jpeg)